Russian history, the great Nation from 9th Century to Present Time!

 In the beginning of ninth century, the Scandinavian people who were recognized as the Varangian resided in Eastern Europe.
 The commander of the Varangian was Rurik.

-In 862 Rurik came to the city of Novgorod along the Volkhv River.
+In 862 Rurik came to the city of Novgorod along the Volkhov-River.
 Rurik further extended his empire by occupying more areas.
-In 882 he got the charge of Aslavic city, Kiev.
+In 882 he got the charge of Slavic city, Kiev.
 In this way he laid the foundation of the first organized and unified state in Russian history.
 Between Scandinavia and Constantinople Kiev became a sound means of trade.

 Later in 989, Vladimir I became the ruler of the state who occupied new areas across black sea, the Caucasus mountains and Volga river.

 Vladimir believed in many faiths and personally was against Islam.Greek orthodoxy was the religion of the state.

 Yaroslav defeated Kievan, flourished art, merged with other states and made new laws.
 Finally he handed over the kingdom to his own children who did not manage properly.